 Today, the pendulum has officially swung back.
 The technological race has once again begun in earnest with competitors looking for any advantage that makes their car the vehicle of the future.
 Despite tests with aluminum and carbon fiber, both come with drawbacks.
 In cars, aluminum sections need to be much thicker to perform as well as corresponding steel sections, and carbon fiber costs are sky-high.
 The other top materials used in cars — rubber, plastic, and glass – still rely on the ultra high-strength steel mainframe.

-About National Material Mexico- NMM is a subsidiary of National Material L.P., operating 16 steel service centers and processing facilities in the United States, Canada, and Mexico and shipping over 2,000,000 tons of steel annually.
-National Material L.P. specializes in supplying, servicing, and processing steel with unmatched efficiency and capacity due to the company’s substantial list of capabilities.
-Proud to be minority-owned, ISO-certified and uncompromised in its safety standards for their employees, National Material of Mexico is a leader through efficiency, innovation, and performance.
+National Material of Mexico (“NMM”) is a subsidiary of National Material L.P., operating 16 steel service centers and processing facilities in North America and shipping over 2,000,000 tons of steel annually.
+NMM specializes in supplying, servicing, and processing steel with unmatched efficiency and capacity due to the company’s substantial list of capabilities.
+Proud to be minority-owned, ISO-certified, and uncompromised in its safety standards for their employees, National Material is a leader through efficiency, innovation, and performance.

 Contact National Material of Mexico: 011-52-81-8319-4828 or email: email@example.com.